NSHE Fostering Success Initiative

 Initiative Overview

-In September 2018, the Nevada Board of Regents launched the systemwide Nevada System of Higher Education (NSHE) Fostering Success Initiative (formerly known as the NSHE Foster Youth Success Initiative) when they unanimously approved the NSHE Foster Youth Fee Waiver—a course registration fee waiver permitting qualifying NSHE undergraduate students to register for classes without being charged course registration or certain laboratory fees—thereby increasing college access for specific students who have experienced foster care.
+In September 2018, NSHE launched its systemwide Foster Youth Success Initiative (renamed in 2022, as the Fostering Success Initiative) when the Nevada Board of Regents unanimously approved the NSHE Foster Youth Fee Waiver—a course registration fee waiver permitting qualifying NSHE undergraduate students to register for classes without being charged course registration or certain laboratory fees—thereby increasing college access for specific students who have experienced foster care.

 Shortly thereafter, NSHE applied for and received six years of private grant funding, totaling $1.2 million, from the Walter S. Johnson Foundation—a national foundation that funds projects focused on improving wellbeing, economic stability, and educational opportunity for young people with experience in foster care and other systems-involved youth.